NHSDigital/bcss-playwright/docs/utility-guides/TableUtil.md

 ### Get Column Index

-This function returns the index (1-based) of a specified column name.
+This function returns the index (1-based) of a specified column name.1-based indexing means the first column is considered index 1 (not 0 as in Python lists).
+If the column is not found, the function returns -1.

 #### Required Arguments

--`column_name`:
+- `column_name`:
- -Type: `str`
+  - Type: `str`
- -The visible header text of the column to locate.
+  - The visible header text of the column to locate.

 #### How This Function Works